Node.js Buffer Operations: Views, Copies, and Memory Ownership

 | Bytes 21-end | Payload, raw bytes |

-A naive parser can create temporary views even for fields that can be read directly by offset:
+A simple parser might create temporary views even for fields that can be read directly by offset -

 function parseMessageWithTemporaryViews(buffer) {